Skip to content

 Is too much protein bad for you?

-No, for generally healthy people with normal kidney function.
-Your kidneys handle excess protein fine.
-Consuming 2–3g per kg daily (very high intake) is safe.
-Avoid excess protein only if you have kidney disease—consult your doctor in that case.
+Not if you're generally healthy with normal kidney function.
+Your kidneys handle excess protein just fine.
+Consuming 2–3g per kg daily (a very high intake) is safe.
+The only exception is kidney disease — if that's your situation, talk to your doctor.

 Does cooking destroy protein?

-Cooking doesn't destroy the protein molecule itself (it's too stable), but it does change its structure—usually making it easier to digest.
-Cooked chicken provides slightly better protein absorption than raw chicken.
-High-heat cooking can reduce certain amino acids slightly, but the difference is negligible for your goals.
+Cooking doesn't destroy the protein molecule — it's too stable for that.
+What it does is change the structure, which usually makes it easier to digest.
+Cooked chicken gives you slightly better protein absorption than raw.
+High heat can reduce certain amino acids slightly, but the difference is too small to matter for your goals.

 What's the most protein-dense food?

-Tuna canned in water: 26g protein per 100 kcal.
-Egg whites are even more protein-dense, but they're less practical to eat in large quantities.
-For whole foods you'd actually eat regularly, tuna and shrimp are the champions.
+Canned tuna in water: 26g protein per 100 kcal.
+Egg whites are technically even more protein-dense, but they're not something most people eat in large quantities.
+For real whole foods you'd actually eat day to day, tuna and shrimp are the clear winners.

 Can you get enough protein on a plant-based diet?

 Absolutely.
-You'll need to eat more food by volume and combine incomplete proteins (like rice + beans) to get all amino acids, but the math works.
+You'll need to eat a bit more food by volume and combine incomplete proteins (like rice + beans) to cover all your amino acids, but it works.
 A 150-pound vegan can hit 110g daily with lentils, tofu, beans, nuts, seeds, and whole grains.
-It requires planning but is entirely doable.
+It takes some planning, but it's totally doable.

 Do I need protein powder?

-No. Whole foods (eggs, chicken, Greek yogurt, beans) are cheaper and more satisfying.
-Protein powder is convenient for post-workout shakes or when whole foods aren't practical, but it's optional.
-Focus on hitting your targets with food first.
+No. Whole foods — eggs, chicken, Greek yogurt, beans — are cheaper and more filling.
+Protein powder is handy for post-workout shakes or when you're on the go and can't get to real food, but it's optional.
+Hit your targets with actual food first.

 Calculate your daily protein needs and plan meals around them.